Mounjaro is quickly growing in popularity as an effective medication to treat blood sugar levels in people with type 2 diabetes.

 Healthy fats

-Low-carb and cruciferous vegetables like broccoli, cauliflower, spinach, kale, brussels sprouts, bell peppers, tomatoes, cucumbers, onions, and cabbage are great additions to your diet.
+Low-carb and cruciferous vegetables such as broccoli, cauliflower, spinach, kale, Brussels sprouts, bell peppers, tomatoes, cucumbers, onions, and cabbage are great additions to your diet.
+So are low-glycemic fruits such as berries, citrus fruits, apples, and pears.

-Low-glycemic vegetables are less likely to spike blood sugar levels quickly, are full of fiber, vitamins, and essential minerals, and help to improve insulin sensitivity.
+Low-glycemic vegetables and fruits are less likely to spike blood sugar levels quickly, are full of fiber, vitamins, and essential minerals, and help to improve insulin sensitivity.

 Foods to help with nausea and upset stomach